jojotastic777/bitburner-monorepo/README.md

 Usage Prerequisates:
 - Make sure that `npx nx` runs the correct Nx cli tool.
   - Alternately, install `nx` globally using `npm install -g nx`
-- Run `npm install --include=dev` in the base directory.
+- Run `yarn install --dev` in the base directory.
 This will install all the dependencies for everything in the `packages` folder.

 For further instructions, see the README.md for the particular project you want to use.